Principle 1: Establish a strategy and business model which promote long-term value for shareholders

 Principle 3: Take into account wider stakeholder and social responsibilities and their implications for long-term success

-The primary responsibility under UK Corporate law is to promote the success of the Company for the benefit of its members as a whole, however as a medical devices company with a target market that typically is highly motivated to achieve a successful conception but potentially vulnerable given the situation many of our consumers are in, MyHealthChecked is very aware of its wider social responsibilities.
+The primary responsibility under UK Corporate law is to promote the success of the Company for the benefit of its members as a whole, however as a diagnostic and healthcare company with a target market that typically is motivated to achieve good mental and physical health, MyHealthChecked is very aware of its wider social responsibilities.
 Our approach continues to meet and balance these expectations as unless the Company meets the demands of our target market in a socially responsible way the Company will be unable to deliver medium and long-term shareholder value.

 Principle 4: Embed effective risk management, considering both opportunities and threats, throughout the organisation